Asmmmir/portfolio/README.md

 # Instagram Clone

 ## Description
 This is a clone of the popular social media platform Instagram.
-It is built using [insert technologies used, e.g., React, Node.js, MongoDB].
+It is built using [insert technologies used, e.g., React, React-Router, Chakra UI ].
 The clone replicates the core functionalities of Instagram, including user authentication, posting images, following other users, liking posts, and commenting on posts.

 ## Features
 - User authentication: Users can sign up, log in, and log out securely.